Rado Vidošić

-Rado Vidošić (born 4 April 1961) is a Croatian Australian soccer manager.
-He is currently Head of Women's and Girl's coaching at WSL club Brighton & Hove Albion W.F.C.
+Rado Vidošić (4 April 1961 – 27 January 2026) was a Croatian-Australian association football manager who was most known for his extended career in both the A-League Men's and Women's leagues, consisting of both head coaching and assistant roles at Brisbane Roar, Melbourne City Men, Melbourne City Women, Melbourne Victory, Sydney FC and Wellington Phoenix respectively.
+His final role was as women's and girl's head of coaching with Brighton & Hove Albion Women.

 Managerial career

 Brisbane Roar

 Vidošić had served as the assistant coach of Brisbane Roar since their inaugural A-League season.
 He served as the club's caretaker manager from 10 October 2009 to 15 October 2009 after manager Frank Farina was sacked due to drink-driving charges.
 He was succeeded by former Australia U-20 team manager Ange Postecoglou.
 On 25 April 2012, he was named as the new manager of Brisbane, following the departure of Ange Postecoglou, who left to manage his hometown club Melbourne Victory.

 On 18 December 2012, just 11 games into the season, after a poor run of results in the 2012–13 season and with the Roar sitting 9th out of 10 teams on the ladder, Vidošić was reassigned to the role of technical director and was replaced by Melbourne Victory W-League manager Mike Mulvey as interim coach until May 2013.